San Anselmo (Nokomis and Meadowcroft) Sewer Improvements

 - Click here to view the Project Information Sheet.

-- Click here to view the February 5 Construction Notice for work on Broadmoor Ave.
+- Click here to view the Technical Report for the SSO that occurred on Broadmoor Ave on January 6, 2019.

 - Click here to view the July 24, 2018 San Anselmo Town Council presentation.